Walmart is starting Cyber Week on Black Friday

 Walmart (WMT) used to offer those sales beginning on the Monday after Thanksgiving, also known as Cyber Monday, one of the biggest days of the year for online shopping.
 Last year Walmart moved it up to Sunday, and this year it's been moved up again.

-For shoppers in Walmart's physical stores, the doors will open on Thanksgiving Day at 6 p.m. local time.
+For shoppers in Walmart's physical stores, Black Friday deals will begin on Thanksgiving Day at 6 p.m. local time.
 The company used to wait until midnight.

 Related: Walmart, Target, Best Buy roll out Black Friday deals